vtex-apps/minicart/docs/README.md

 By default implementation we mean that whenever you use `minicart.v2` in your store you're actually using the `json` above behind the scenes.

-Therefore, in order to customize the Minicart configuration, you can simply use the default implementation in your code instead of just declaring the `minicart` and change it as you wish.
+Therefore, in order to customize the Minicart configuration, you can simply copy the code above and change it as you wish.

 For further information on how to configure each of the blocks used to compose `minicart.v2`, check out [VTEX Checkout Summary](https://vtex.io/docs/app/checkout-summary) and [VTEX Product List](https://vtex.io/docs/product-list).